 Owning a small business means you are in charge of everything but the kitchen sink, Well, you probably are in charge of that too!
-But, what I am referring to is that you are not only the CEO, CFO, and the COO, you are also the Marketing Manager.
-You have the all important job of promoting your business, marketing its services as well as building the relationships with those will potentially become your clients or customers.
+But, what I am referring to is that you are not only the CEO, CFO, and COO, you are also the Marketing Manager.
+You have the all-important job of promoting your business, marketing its services as well as building relationships with those who will potentially become your clients or customers.

 Marketing has become more exciting and maybe even a little complex since we have entered the digital realm.
 The Digital Age means that we can now reach infinitely large segments of people we would’ve never been able to reach before.
 Target market identification is a lot easier than it was in the past along with all the digital capabilities we have at our disposal.
 To our advantage as well, digital marketing sometimes comes at a fraction of the cost of traditional marketing.
 Both have their merits and can be used in conjunction with each other to maximize your Return On Investment (ROI).
 See this Infographic: Direct Mail vs Email to learn more.